 Geoff Starr has a wealth of experience in international branded foods and is a well-known figure in Australia’s agriculture and food industry.

 Geoff has worked for Unilever, been CEO for Mars Inc. companies internationally and George Weston foods.
 He has run very large businesses and also enjoyed the involvement in smaller enterprises.

 Geoff was chair of the Australian Food and Grocery Council, Australia’s first industry advocate to government, and is a director of Foodbank, Australian Pork Ltd, Food Innovation Australia Ltd, Birch & Waite foods and chair of Cannpal Therapeutics.

-She was profiled under PIRSA’s Women Influencing Agriculture and Regions in 2015 and is the RIRDC 2016 SA Rural Woman of the Year.
-Robbie has a Bachelor of Agricultural Science, University of Adelaide (BAgSc), a Master of Business Administration, University of Adelaide (MBA), and is a Graduate Australian Institute of Company Directors (GAICD).
+She was profiled under PIRSA’s Women Influencing Agriculture and Regions in 2015, is the AgriFutures 2016 SA Rural Woman of the Year and is a graduate of the NFF’s Diversity in Agriculture Leadership Program 2019.

 Prior to establishing Nexus, Alain was the Queensland state lead partner for Deloitte’s economics and strategy unit and was responsible for establishing and building the practice into one of the largest economic groups in Queensland.
 A member of Deloitte’s young leaders group and a member of Deloitte economics executive team, Alain worked extensively across Asia, Middle East and America.

 Alain has a strong investment network both domestically and internationally and has experience in corporate governance as a company secretary of a listed company.
 Alain is tertiary qualified in both accounting and economics and is a member of the Australian CPA’s, Institute of Company Directors and Chartered Secretaries of Australia.

 CHIEF EXECUTIVE OFFICER